Create Wellness · Fitness Nutrition

 Skip if

-Competition prep athletes tracking macros to within 50 calories.
-The 5-7x powder cost premium, the unresolved shelf-life stability question, and the absence of a public end-of-shelf-life COA are all disqualifying for a 12-week cut.
+Competition prep athletes tracking macros to 50-calorie precision.
+The cost premium, unresolved shelf-life stability question, and missing end-of-shelf-life COA are disqualifying factors at that precision level.
+Powder at $15/month is the correct call.

 How I tested it

-8 weeks daily use — 5 gummies post-workout per label instructions.
-Sour Cherry, Sour Peach, and Blue Raspberry tested across the period.
-Compared against Thorne Creatine and NOW Sports creatine monohydrate in a separate 8-week block from the same training phase.
+8 weeks daily use — 5 gummies post-workout per manufacturer instructions.
+Flavors rotated: Sour Cherry (weeks 1-3), Sour Peach (weeks 4-6), Blue Raspberry (weeks 7-8).
+Powder comparison: Thorne Creatine Monohydrate and NOW Sports Creatine Monohydrate across a separate 8-week block with matched training volume and protocol.

-What didn't change: No measurable difference in GI tolerance versus powder controls from a prior block.
-The gummy format produced no noticeable change in water retention timeline or strength progression rate compared to powder-use expectations.
+What didn't change: No measurable difference in GI tolerance between gummy and powder format over the testing period.
+No difference in water retention onset timing or rate of strength progression compared to the powder control blocks.

 Ready to buy?